saradindusengupta/computer-vision_library_embedded-system/README.md

 # Computer-vision_library_embedded-system

+# *It is a work in progress, it is not in complete
 #  Aim and Scope of the project (in terms of specific physical achievement)

 For the subsystems described in the summary sheet 7a, the aim is to provide algorithmic descriptions,